 How much pocket money should you give your children?
-It’s important to get it right as the amount you give can be a great way to teach your kids the value of money, saving and spending, while gradually learning responsibility and financial independence.
+It’s important to get it right as the amount you give can help teach your kids about the value of money, saving and spending, while gradually learning responsibility and financial independence.
 Here is our guide to the best way to ‘strike a deal’ with your children.

 - How much pocket money should you pay?

 - Teenagers and pocket money

 There is no right or wrong answer to this.
 How much you are prepared to give depends entirely on what you believe is fair.
 It depends on what you want your child to get out of it, and how much you can afford.
 Some parents feel that a child’s age should play a part in how much they are given.
 The older the child, the more things they will need to spend money on.